prajvals/Scarry-Guess-Game-JS/README.md

 ## Introduction

-This is a small guessing game I have built, I have tried to make it appear scarry for the fun of it, and that is a part that needs some more work still
+A small guessing game I built, scarry for the fun of it.

-For now all basic functionalities have been implemented, I will expand on this game and make it more interesting
+I will expand on this game and make it more interesting.

+**Tech Used: HTML5, CSS3, Javascript, Visual Studio Code, Live Server, Git for Version Control. **

 ## Description